Superradiant Thomson scattering from graphite in the extreme ultraviolet: Conclusions

-Our results suggest that coherent phonon excitation can be very useful in interpreting the results of scattering experiments in similar conditions, opening the route for novel material investigations.
-These experiments could provide new information on the properties of condensed matter systems, both basic, as absorption coefficient in the EUV range and phonon energy in thin films, and exotic, as that produced by nonlinear effects triggered by the bright and coherent EUV FEL pulses.
-The coherence phenomenon here observed shares some analogy with the superradiance by coherence predicted theoretically by Dicke, back in 1954, for spontaneous absorption/emission processes \cite{dicke}.
-To the best of our knowledge, we report the first laboratory observation of coherence radiation emission in X-ray scattering.
+Our results show that the described framework is the basis for conceiving novel EUV Thomson scattering experiments, opening promising routes for material investigations.
+These experiments could provide new information on the properties of condensed matter systems: firstly, they can give access to basic data, like absorption coefficient in the EUV, scattering factors in crossing the low energy absorption edges, and low-$q$ phonon dispersion curves in thin films.
+Secondly, they allow exploring exotic effects, like those produced by superradiant processes triggered by the bright and coherent EUV FEL pulses, combined with the reduced scattering volume in reciprocal space.